robpellegrin/micro-cluster/hpl/README.md

 to assess and rank the performance of supercomputers globally.
 The benchmark measures the computational power of systems and is the basis for the TOP500 list, which ranks the 500 most powerful supercomputers in the world.

 ## 2. Directory Contents
- - **hpl_results/**: Holds results from noteworthy HPL runs for runs of the cluster, as well as individual nodes.
+ - `hpl_results/`: Holds results from noteworthy HPL runs for runs of the cluster, as well as individual nodes.
- - **HPL.dat**: This is the input configuration file for the HPL benchmark.
+-  `HPL.dat`: This is the input configuration file for the HPL benchmark.
 It contains various parameters that define the benchmark's size, problem dimensions, and algorithm-specific settings.
 An explanation of the parameters can be found at [Netlib.org](https://www.netlib.org/benchmark/hpl/tuning.html).
+ - `Make.Linux_PII_FBLAS`: Makefile used to compile the HPL executable (included for reference).

 ## 3. Library used – OpenBLAS & OpenMP
 - [**OpenBLAS**](https://github.com/OpenMathLib/OpenBLAS)